 The town also harbors an archaeological site called María de la Cruz Cave Historical Park, with remains dating back to 4000 BC.

 Although Loíza is rich in culture and has been home to some of the most prominent figures in the Island’s history, it’s also one of the poorest municipalities with over 50% of the population living under the poverty line.
 The history of racism towards loiceños has led to stigmatizing its people, traditions, and identity.

 Some of the community-led groups that have done incredible work aiding communities, dismantling decades of oppression and inequity, and empowering the population have strengthened Loíza’s communities.

 With the aim of improving women’s access to health care, reducing violence within the community, and encouraging economic growth, Taller Salud’s community-based organization has been rooted in Loíza since 1989 after Hurricane Hugo devastated the coastal city.

-From leading the Black Lives Matter protests in July to powerful community organizing, the anti-racism group Colectivo Ilé has also spent a significant amount of efforts providing communities with the tools needed to understand, embrace and own their blackness in ways that can not only empower but also aid in undoing systemic underpinnings of racism.
+From leading the Black Lives Matter protests in July to powerful community organizing, the anti-racism group Colectivo Ilé has also spent a significant amount of effort providing communities with the tools needed to understand, embrace and own their blackness in ways that can not only empower but also aid in undoing systemic underpinnings of racism.

-Corporation Piñones Se Integra has worked to improve the lives and wellbeing of Loiza’s residents since 1999.
+Corporation Piñones Se Integra has worked to improve the lives and well-being of Loiza’s residents since 1999.
 Alongside their ecotourism and arts services, they work with marginalized sectors to transform them culturally, socially, and economically.